How to Detangle a Matted Pomeranian (Without Shaving)

 • Checking friction zones (behind ears, armpits, base of tail)

-If you want a full breakdown of the tools that support this, start with our guide to The Only Grooming Tools That Actually Work for Pomeranians.
+A full breakdown of the tools that we use to maintain our Pomeranians’ coats can be found in our guide to The Only Grooming Tools That Actually Work for Pomeranians.

-It’s using slip, patience, and the right tools in the right order.
+The key to detangling mats isn't brushing harder.
+It's slip, patience, and the right tools used in the right order.

 Previous